Deep learning forecasts of cosmic acceleration parameters from DECi-hertz Interferometer Gravitational-wave Observatory: Estimating the acceleration parameters with deep learning

-We present the results obtained from the two neural networks in Fig.~5.
+We present the results (under the assumption of unbiased estimation) obtained from the two neural networks in Fig.~5.
 By comparing the two deep learning methods, we find that the two neural networks perform similarly in terms of parameter estimation in time domain data.
-However, due to the fewer trainable parameters in the CNN networks, the training speed of CNN is faster.
-For the task of accelerating parameter estimation with the same dataset, CNN is more efficient than LSTM-GRU.
+However, due to the fewer trainable parameters in the CNN, the training speed of CNNs is faster.
+For the task of accelerating parameter estimation with the same dataset, the CNN is more efficient than LSTM-GRU.